 The text is derived entirely from TED talks.
 The standard apocalyptic threats – asteroids, plagues and global warning – are illustrated with glorious found footage from Youtube animations.
 Then we get a more outlandish possibility.
 Could a global depression epidemic be the cause of our extinction…what a depressing thought.

 The sequel to this video, Tutorial: how to make a short video about ideas has just been screened as part of the Random Acts series on Channel 4.
 As if to rescue us from our anxieties about our impending doom, Blandy now explores an intriguing form of digital immortality where the artist and his audience can form connections long after their physical demise.
-He also links the artist/audience connection with Bertolt Brecht’s idea of the “fourth wall”.
+He also links the artist/audience connection with Bertolt Brecht’s idea of breaching the “fourth wall” of the theatre’s stage.
 John Smith cites him as having a crucial influence on his films (see my earlier blogpost).
 If the audience is directly addressed by the performer they are confronted with the artificial nature of the artistic experience and so their engagement with the ideas it presents is more complex and thought through.

 Two thoughts were illuminated by these video.
 Firstly, let’s forget about originality because that is just a mirage in the digital world.
 Anyway the Greeks probably got there first.
 There are so many great ideas and images already out there.
 The artist’s craft is to select, edit and juxtapose them in a way that gives us something new to reflect on.
 Secondly, and more important, given that we are living under a a dark cloud of doom and division, let’s focus on forming authentic connections with each another.

 Moving image artworks at the Royal Academy Schools Show until 3 July